Gbrunoo7/Gbrunoo7/readme.md

 I'm a Systems Analysis student at LaSalle University and a teacher turned **Data Analyst**.

 As a freelancer, I’ve worked on real-world projects involving:
-- Database Management
+- Database Management with MySQL
-- Data analysis automation through A.I tools in Excel
+- Data analysis with Pandas and automation with A.I tools in Excel
 - Visualization tools through Power BI and Excel

 At this moment, I'm looking forward to achieve my first experiences in the data market, utilizing my skills in **Python**, **SQL** and **Power BI**.